Cranberry Jalapeño Salsa Recipe

 Step 5: Spoon over cream cheese and serve

-Put the softened cream cheese block on a dish or shallow bowl.
-Spoon the salsa liberally over the top for complete coverage.
-Set out some crackers beside it.
+Place the softened cream cheese block on a plate or shallow bowl.
+Spoon salsa on top until the cream cheese is completely covered.
+Put some crackers out beside it.

 Why the Chill Time Actually Matters

-The first time I made this I served it the same day, about twenty minutes after I finished using the food processor.
-It was decent.
-But then I made it again and left it to sit overnight and the experience was completely different.
-If there’s anything on your party prep to-do list that can be done the night before, let this be it.
+A little over twenty minutes after I finished using the food processor and cleared up the kitchen, I served this for the first time and it was decent.
+I did this the next time I made it and let it sit overnight, and it was a completely different experience.
+If you have any items on your party prep to-do list that absolutely needs to be done the night before, let it be this.

 Adjusting the Heat and Serving for a Crowd